 When is the Korean Lunar New Year and How Long Does it Last?

 The specific dates on which Seollal falls will vary from year to year.
 Seollal began on January 25 in 2020.
-In 2021, it will start on February 12.
+In 2021, it started on February 12.
 In 2022, it will begin on February 1.

 The celebration lasts for three days.
 Like other cultures, Koreans begin the festivities the day before the new year actually begins.
 They continue celebrating on the day of the new year and the day after.